On Atomic Density of Numerical Semigroup Algebras: Introduction

 A nonconstant polynomial $f(x)\in \bbf[S]$ is \emph{irreducible} if we cannot write $f(x) = a(x)b(x)$ such that $a(x), b(x) \in \bbf[S]$ both have positive degree.
 A \emph{factorization} of $f$ is an expression for $f$ as a product of irreducible elements.
 Unless $S = \bbn$, there will exist elements in $\bbf[S]$ that admit nonunique factorization, as, for instance,

 since $x^{n_1}$ and $x^{n_2}$ are necessarily irreducible in $\bbf[S]$ (here, ``unique'' means up to reordering and up to associates).
+In the case where $S$ is an arbitrary semigroup, the semigroup algebra $\bbf[S]$ need not be atomic; that is, at least one non-unit element of $\bbf[S]$ cannot be written as a product of finitely many irreducible elements.
+For example, if~$\bbf$ is a field of finite characteristic, it is possible to construct a torsion free atomic monoid $S$ of rank at least $2$ so that $\bbf[S]$ is not atomic~ \cite{coykendall}.
+When $S$ is a numerical semigroup, however, $\bbf[S]$ is always atomic, and moreover, every element of $\bbf[S]$ has only finitely many factorizations.
+To see this, note that $\bbf[S] \subset \bbf[x]$ is a subalgebra of a unique factorization domain.

 The concept of nonunique factorization has been studied in a wealth of settings, such as block monoids and Krull monoids~\cite{lensetprogress}, which are central to additive combinatorics and the study of algebraic number fields~\cite{krullcombinatorialsurvey}.
 Numerical semigroups~\cite{numericalsurvey}, as well as the algebras over them~\cite{baruccinsalg}, also make frequent appearances.
 This is especially true of the semigroup algebra $\fr$, which regularly occurs as a counterexample~\cite{nsalg1,nsalg2}.
 For a thorough introduction to this vast research area, see~\cite{nonuniq}.

 In this paper, we consider semigroup algebras of the form $\Fq[S]$ for some finite field $\Fq$ and numerical semigroup $S$.
 The semigroup algebra $\Fq[S]$ is naturally a subalgebra of $\Fq[x]$, whose irreducible polynomials and factorization structure play a critical role in coding theory~\cite{berlekampcodingtheory,ecctheory1} and combinatorial design theory~\cite{designtestgeneration,sparsesensingfinitegeometry}.
 Let